GOA-UVa/solys2/README.md

 # solys2moon

-Python package for connecting with Solys 2 and setting it up to automatically track the moon or the sun.
+Python package for connecting and communicating with the Solys 2 and setting it up to automatically track the moon or the sun.

 ## Requirements